gatsbyjs/gatsby/integration-tests/long-term-caching/README.md

 After each run, move the public folder to `public-${runNumber}`.

-You can easily compare run outputs with the tool Meld. `meld public-1 public-2`.
+You can compare run outputs with the tool Meld. `meld public-1 public-2`.

 It'd be nice to automate this but a manual check works for now.